karynaur/interact.ai/README.md

 and we are here to fix that.
 Ever wondered how difficult, tiring and time consuming it is for a Sign language interpreter?
 We provide a solution that automates this task.

 Transformer text to phenome model can be found [here](https://github.com/karynaur/interact.ai/blob/main/models/CMU_minGPT.ipynb)<br>
-Text to cued python script [here](https://github.com/karynaur/interact.ai/blob/main/text_to_cued.py)
+Text to cued python script [here](https://github.com/karynaur/interact.ai/blob/main/text_to_cued.py)<br>
+Apk for the app can be found [here](https://github.com/karynaur/interact.ai/blob/main/interactai.apk)

 ## Why Cued Speech?